avolkov1/rpyc-for-DL/README.md

 code completes the lock files for the GPUs are released.

-Per the logic above only one service at any given time can attempt to acquire GPUs on a system as the other attempts will bloc on the syslock.
+Per the logic above only one service at any given time can attempt to acquire GPUs on a system as the other attempts will block on the syslock.
 The service trying to lock the GPUs will loop until enough GPUs become available waiting on a previous service to complete and releas its GPUs.
 Say service request A is using 2 GPUs, 0 and 1, on a system with 4 GPUs (0, 1, 2, 3).
 The next service B